-As of 2010, there are 104 Offenders Rehabilitation Facilities nationwide.
-Their total capacity is 2,320, and they newly admitted 6,380 offenders in 2009.
-The duration of stay for probationers and parolees in 2009 was as follows: one month or less (9.9%); more than one month to six months (80.7%); and more than six months (9.4%).
+There are 103 Offenders Rehabilitation Facilities nationwide.
+As of 2012, their total capacity was 2,340 and 6,380 offenders were admitted.
+The duration of stay for probationers and parolees in 2012 was as follows: one month or less (9.4%); more than one month to six months (83.0%); and more than six months (7.6%).

-One hundred and one (101) of the Offender Rehabilitation Facilities are run by Juridical Persons for Offender Rehabilitation Services.
+One hundred (100) of the Offender Rehabilitation Facilities are run by Juridical Persons for Offender Rehabilitation Services.
 The government supervises and provides financial support to such Juridical Persons and other entities that operate Offenders Rehabilitation Facilities.